psvenk/pdf.js-seamonkey/README.md

 For more information about pdf.js, see: https://github.com/mozilla/pdf.js

+Until pdf.js 2.0 is released, all releases posted here will be based on pre-release versions of pdf.js.

 ## Getting the Code

 To get a local copy of the current code, clone it using git: